-In the rank $5$ or higher case, by \Cref{tab maximal sol subs} there exists a subgroup in $\CFsol(W_\mathtt{\Omega})$ which is not isomorphic to a subgroup of $\CFsol(W_{\mathtt{\Gamma}})$.
-It remains to treat the rank $4$ case with the knowledge there are no rank $5$ finite subdiagrams in $\Omega$.
+It remains to treat the rank $4$ case armed with the knowledge there are no rank $5$ finite subdiagrams in $\Omega$.
 Again \Cref{tab maximal sol subs} allows us to distinguish the various groups involved so we just have to check the multisets of pseudo-rank $4$ subdiagrams are equal.
 Essentially the only situation that can go wrong now is that we have several conjugacy classes of $X$, but their maximal soluble subgroups are all conjugate and so $\CFsol(W_\mathtt{\Omega})$ cannot distinguish them.

 Suppose $X\cong W_{\mathtt{A}_4}$.
 In this case we would have two conjugacy classes of maximal $\sym(5)$ subgroups $[S_1]$ and $[S_2]$ of $W_\mathtt{\Omega}$ and maximal-soluble $5$-Frobenius subgroups $F_1\leqslant S_1$ and $F_2\leqslant S_2$ such that $F_1^g=F_2$.
 But now, the parabolic subgroup $S_1^g \cap S_2$ contains $F_2$ and any parabolic subgroup which contains a copy of $5$-Frobenius group has rank at least $4$.
 Whence, $S_1^g=S_2$.